 You may also like

-The government is aiming to put tree planting central to its future environmental plans, because the loss of trees is a continuing trend in Britain, with 1,000 irreplaceable ancient woods being threatened by development over the last 10 years, according to the Woodland Trust.
+The loss of trees is a continuing trend in Britain, with 1,000 irreplaceable ancient woods being threatened by development over the last 10 years, according to the Woodland Trust.
 Deadly tree diseases and pests, such as ash dieback, have also had a huge impact on the number of trees in the country.

 To help you, we've asked a selection of horticultural experts, garden writers and editors which is their favourite tree, from their own personal individual tree to the one they always swear by as an excellent planting option.
 Discover them below.